Chapter 3.30

 D. Bidder’s Security/Failure to Sign Contract.
 If the City requires a bidder’s bond or other form of security, the bidder’s security shall be prescribed in the notice inviting bids in an amount equal to 10 percent of the amount bid.
 Bidder’s security shall be either a cash deposit with the City, a cashier’s or certified check, payable to the City, or a bidder’s bond.
 Unsuccessful bidders shall be entitled to the return of bid security within 60 days of the date of the award.
 However, the lowest responsive and responsible bidder shall forfeit all or part of its bid security, as may be determined by the City Council, upon the bidder’s refusal or failure to execute the contract within 10 days after the date of the award of the contract.
 On the refusal or failure of the lowest responsive and responsible bidder to execute the contract, the Council may award the contract to the next lowest responsible bidder.

 E. Bid Opening Procedure.
-Sealed bids shall be submitted to the City Clerk’s Office and shall be identified as to bidder, project, and “Bid” on the envelope.
+Sealed bids shall be submitted to the City Clerk’s office and shall be identified with the bidder, the item(s) being procured, and “SEALED BID” in large type on the envelope.
 Bids shall be opened by City staff in public at the time and place stated in the notice inviting bids.
 A written record and tabulation shall be made at that time of all bids received, and shall be open for public inspection during regular business hours for a period of time designated in the City’s records retention policy.

 F. Bid Evaluation Procedures.
-All bids shall be analyzed by the Purchasing Officer or designee and the responsible department for compliance with bid specifications.
-The Purchasing Officer or designee shall prepare a recommendation to the department for award or rejection; the department shall then prepare a recommendation for award or rejection to the City Council.
+All bids shall be analyzed by the purchasing officer or designee and the responsible department for compliance with bid specifications.
+The purchasing officer or designee shall prepare a recommendation for award or rejection to the City Council.

 G. Rejection of Bids.
 If the City Council determines that bids are excessively high or that specifications were unclear, or if no bids are received, the Council may reject all bids presented and use whatever method it deems appropriate, such as rebid, abandon acquisition, or negotiating a contract.